j4n0/oauth/README.txt

      protected resources on the user behalf.

  You don't need to worry about preserving the state of the OAuth flow between calls, that's automatically handled using NSUserDefaults.
-If you prefer to treat OAuth as a singleton, call [OAuthSingleton sharedInstance] instead using [OAuth new].
+If you prefer to use OAuth as a singleton, call [OAuthSingleton sharedInstance] instead using [OAuth new].